HalilRodoplu/duolingo-clone/README.md

 Tailwind and Shadcn are used for beautiful and responsive designs.
 You can check the code and see an impressive full-stack project.
 This project has also admin panel don’t forget to check it.
-Fill in the .env file with valid keys, install dependencies, and then run it.
+Fill in the .env file with valid keys, install dependencies, and then run it.To authenticate access to the admin panel, ensure your Clerk ID matches.
+Don’t forget to add your Clerk ID to the ALLOWED_IDS in the .env file.
 If you get stuck, check the scripts file for seeding or resetting the database.